MCME/TheGaffer/Readme.md

 * archive

 *Those in bold are only available to Staff*

-### Start
-This is the action used to create a new job.
-A "private" can be added to make the job invite only.
-If an old job is found with the same name, it will be restarted with you as the admin.
-The name of the job is __case-sensitive__.

 ###### Example
 /job start river *This will start a job called **river**.